emacs-mirror/emacs/mps/manual/source/glossary/d.rst

         A dirty bit is a flag indicating that a :term:`page` (or similar) has been written to since it was last examined.

-        Dirty bits are used by :term:`caches (2) <cache (2)>` to determine which pages must be written out, and by garbage collectors in conjunction with :term:`write barriers <write barrier>`.
+        Dirty bits are used by :term:`cache (2)` to determine which pages must be written out, and by garbage collectors in conjunction with :term:`write barriers`.

     distributed garbage collection

         .. aka:: *DGC*.

         Distributed garbage collection is :term:`garbage collection`
-        in a system where :term:`objects <object>` might not reside in the same :term:`address space` or even on the same machine.
+        in a system where :term:`objects` might not reside in the same :term:`address space` or even on the same machine.

         Distributed garbage collection is difficult to achieve in widely-distributed systems (over wide-area networks) because